C example

 The return value is NULL if everything went well and is an error message explaining the issue if there was one.

 2. Grab the license.
-The qlm_checkout_license takes two inputs - the license name and version.
+The qlm_checkout_license function takes two inputs - the license name and the version.
 The license name is typically just the name of your product.
 The license version, if provided, should be in the major.minor format.
-The QuidLM will treat this input as the minimal license version that your current application is willing to accept.
-You normally pass the current version of your application for this parameter.
-That way, newer licenses enable older applications, but not vice versa, which is typically what you want.
-If for some reason that is not what you want, you can hard-code that version to "1.0" or some other constant.
+QuidLM treats this input as the minimum license version that your application is willing to accept.
+Typically, you pass your application’s current version for this parameter.
+This ensures that newer licenses enable older applications, but not vice versa — which is usually the desired behavior.
+If that is not what you want, you can hard‑code the version to "1.0" or another constant.

 const char* product_name = "MyProduct", min_version = "3.1";